Referral marketing

-Referral marketing is a word-of-mouth initiative designed by a company to incentivize existing customers to introduce their family, friends and contacts to become new customers.
-Different to pure word-of-mouth strategies which are primarily customer directed with the company unable to track, influence and measure message content; referral marketing encourages and rewards the referrer for allowing a company to do so.
-Different to multi-level marketing, there is no incentive for the original existing customer to drive or influence the subsequent referrals of the new customer – only the conversion of the initial, primary customer is rewarded.
+Referral marketing is a word-of-mouth initiative designed by a company to incentivize existing customers to introduce their family, friends, and contacts to become new customers.
+Unlike pure word-of-mouth strategies—where customers independently share information without company involvement or ability to track—referral marketing actively incentivizes and rewards existing customers for referring new ones, allowing the company to influence, track, and measure the referral process.

+The process is distinct from multi-level marketing, in that there is no incentive for the original existing customer to drive or influence the subsequent referrals of the new customer – only the conversion of the initial, primary customer is rewarded.

 Overview

-Referral marketing is a tool used by various businesses and corporations across a wide variety of different industries to grow and build customer bases.
+Referral marketing is a tool used by businesses and corporations across various industries to grow and build their customer bases.
 In the past, referral marketing was purely focused on spreading information through verbal interaction with a close network.
 Modern-day referral marketing now heavily relies on social media and the internet, allowing the scope of referrals to increase dramatically by reaching a far broader audience.
-Most recently, referral marketing has allowed companies such as PayPal, Dropbox and Airbnb to grow exponentially with their personalized referral programs.

 There are three fundamental elements that help define and differentiate referral programs from organic WOM (word of mouth).
-They are company driven in that they are actively managed by the parent company, different to organic WOM which involves the unprompted recommendation for a company's products or services through external interaction, free from company influence.
-Secondly, an overarching aim to convert an existing customer's networks to join as new customers.
+They are company driven in that they are actively managed by the parent company, which is different from organic WOM which involves the unprompted recommendation for a company's products or services through external interaction, free from company influence.
+Secondly, an overarching aim is to convert existing customer's networks to join as new customers.
 Lastly, is a reward or incentive given to the existing customer by the company for the successful conversion of their network to their products and/or services.